2013 Philippine House of Representatives elections in Central Luzon: San Jose del Monte

 Arthur Robes is the incumbent.
 On early February, the Commission on Elections' Second Division disqualified his primary opponent, singer Imelda Papin for failure of proving her residence in the city; the complaint was filed by Arangkada San Joseno Political Party, which said that she is actually a resident of nearby North Fairview, Quezon City.
 However, the commission en banc overturned the Second Division's decision, thereby allowing Papin to run.

 Nueva Ecija

 1st District

 Incumbent Josefina Joson is running for the governorship.
-Her husband Quezon mayor Mariano Cristino Joson is his party's nominee.
+Her husband Quezon mayor Mariano Cristino Joson is his partys nominee.

 2nd District

 Incumbent Joseph Gilbert Viologo is running unopposed.